explosion/spaCy/website/docs/usage/linguistic-features.md

 The algorithm can be summarized as follows:

 1. Iterate over whitespace-separated substrings.
 2. Look for a token match.
 If there is a match, stop processing and keep this token.
-3. Check whether we have an explicitly defined rule for this substring.
+3. Check whether we have an explicitly defined special case for this substring.
    If we do, use it.
 4. Otherwise, try to consume one prefix.
-If we consumed a prefix, go back to #2, so that the token match and special cases always get priority.
+If we consumed a prefix, go back to
+   #2, so that the token match and special cases always get priority.
 5. If we didn't consume a prefix, try to consume a suffix and then go back to
    #2.
-6. If we can't consume a prefix or a suffix, look for a special case.
+6. If we can't consume a prefix or a suffix, look for a URL match.
+7. If there's no URL match, then look for a special case.
-7. Look for "infixes" — stuff like hyphens etc. and split the substring into tokens on all infixes.
+8. Look for "infixes" — stuff like hyphens etc. and split the substring into tokens on all infixes.
-8. Once we can't consume any more of the string, handle it as a single token.
+9. Once we can't consume any more of the string, handle it as a single token.

 #### Debugging the tokenizer {#tokenizer-debug new="2.2.3"}